ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   are used with that key.

-* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request body and forward these request bodies to a single Oblivious Gateway Resource.
-See {{proxy-state}} for more information about the mapping between Oblivious Relay and oblivious encapsulation resources.
+* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single Oblivious Gateway Resource.
+See {{proxy-state}}
+  for more information about the mapping between Oblivious Relay and oblivious encapsulation resources.

 This information allows the client to make a request of an oblivious target